voges/tsc/README.md

 We provide a CMakeLists.txt to build the program with CMake (https://cmake.org/).

-Clone the CALQ repository with either
+Clone the TSC repository with either

     git clone https://github.com/voges/tsc.git